Grapefruit Margaritas with Chipotle Chili Salt and Lime

 I debated the merits of both events last week, and weirdly, I almost went with Derby.
 I very much appreciate the classy elements of a good Southern-themed shindig, I’m a sucker for bourbon, and I look surprisingly good in large hats.
-Plus, I’ve hosted infinity Mexican fiestas, so I figured it was probably time for me to branch out, right?
+Plus, I’ve hosted infinity Cinco de Mayo parties, so I figured it was probably time for me to branch out, right?

 But then my roommate got involved.
 Needless to say, he was staunchly in camp Cinco de Mayo, which made my decision that much more difficult.

-I briefly considered hosting some sort of hybrid affair, such as “Donkey Derby,” “Kentucky Fiesta,” or “Pinstripes and Piñatas” (sometimes I’m blown away by my own creativity), but the logistics didn’t pan out.
-As much as I love the idea of wearing a garden party outfit with a sombrero, the thought of consuming bourbon with tacos or pecan pie with tequila was just upsetting.
-No bueno.
+I briefly considered hosting some sort of hybrid affair, but the logistics didn’t pan out.
+As much as I love the idea, the thought of consuming bourbon with tacos or pecan pie with tequila was just upsetting.
 It had to be one or the other.